 Members are required to maintain a secure information technology environment and to use appropriate technical, administrative and physical safeguards to prevent the use or disclosure of PHI other than as permitted hereunder, including appropriate administrative, physical and technical safeguards that protect the confidentiality, integrity and availability of PHI accessed or disclosed through the Services.
 Adopters are required to develop, implement, maintain and use the safeguards identified in HIPAA Security Rule, 45 C.F.R.
 Part 160 and 164, Subparts A and C.

-All Adopters are required to: (a) connect via secure web services connections or through virtual private network (VPN) connection between its local area network (LAN) and the Services, (b) implement, use and maintain commercially reasonable firewall technology, (c) implement, maintain and assume all costs for a business class virus protection solution on the Member’s and End User’s network and computers, (d) keep Login Credentials strictly confidential and take all reasonable precautions to prevent unauthorized use, misuse or compromise of Login Credentials, and (e) monitor and investigate fraudulent activity that involves the Services.
+All Adopters are required to: (a) connect via secure web services connections or through virtual private network (VPN) connection between its local area network (LAN) and the Services, (b) implement, use and maintain commercially reasonable firewall technology, (c) implement, maintain and assume all costs for a business class virus protection solution on the Member’s and End User’s network and computers, and (d) monitor and investigate fraudulent activity that involves the Services.

 Breaches of Privacy or Security